Written by Julia Francis

 There are so many professional development products and solutions out there today to choose from in education.
 PD for teachers can mean in-person workshops, all day conferences, online apps, social media, collaborative portals--the list goes on and on!

 Feedback & features

 So how do you develop a PD experience that delivers what teachers and administrators really need?
-At Chrome Warrior, we started with our customers.
+With Alludo, we start with our customers.
 Every day, they’re at the core of our organization’s work, shaping and driving our product features and development efforts.

 Responding & rebuilding

 In less than a year, we’ve introduced several major features: gathering evidence, Google authentication, multiple games, and administration user experience improvements.
 Our latest release, built on this foundation, enables districts to offer an even better PD experience.
 Palm Springs Unified, Hemet, San Jacinto, and RIO are just a few districts that sponsored or contributed to our last release.
 Thanks to PSUSD, we released new authoring and reviewer features.
 Thanks to Hemet, we have a course catalog under development that will be made accessible to districts to build their own unique pedagogy.
 These are just a few ideas from districts that make the product we support better for all of our educators and administrators.

 As a small company, it’s important to us to listen and understand the needs of the people we serve.
 When we’re asked if we can make our product do “this,” we rarely say no. Instead, we dive deeper into understanding the district’s needs, and how we can create that experience in a way that meets their vision and supports a good gaming experience.
 Chances are, if a PD feature is important for one district, it will benefit all of our districts.

 We foster collaboration across districts and hope that the collective goals and vision of our clients will help us to continually evolve and provide the best PD platform.
 Innovating together, we can shape the future of professional development.